Amd36/Reinforcement-Learning/README.md

    $L^{CLIP}(\theta) = \min(r_t(\theta)\hat{A}_t, \text{clip}(r_t(\theta), 1-\epsilon, 1+\epsilon)\hat{A}_t)$

 2. $L^{VF}(\theta)$ is the value function loss:
-   This is typically a mean squared error between the value function predictions and the actual returns.
+   This is typically a mean-squared error between the value function predictions and the actual returns.
 It can be written as:
    $L^{VF}(\theta) = (V_\theta(s_t) - V^{target}_t)^2$

 3. $S[\pi_\theta](s)$ is the entropy of the policy:
    This encourages exploration by favoring policies that maintain some randomness.

-4. $c_1$ and $c_2$ are coefficients that balance the importance of the value function loss and entropy bonus respectively.
+4. $c_1$ and $c_2$ are coefficients that balance the importance of the value function loss and entropy bonus, respectively.

-The overall algorithm can be outlined as the following:
+The overall algorithm can be outlined as follows:

 1. **Initialize** policy parameters $\theta_0$.